metapolator/metapolator/docs/source/index.rst

 ..
 Metapolator documentation master file, created by sphinx-quickstart on Wed Dec 25 11:44:50 2013.
+Happy Christmas!
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Metapolator's documentation!
+Metapolator Developer Documentation
 =======================================

 Contents: